MOBOX Price Reaches $0.31 on Exchanges (MBOX)

-MOBOX (MBOX) traded 3.2% lower against the US dollar during the 24 hour period ending at 17:00 PM E.T. on June 22nd.
-One MOBOX token can currently be bought for $0.31 or 0.00001028 BTC on exchanges.
-MOBOX has a total market capitalization of $62.08 million and $5.40 million worth of MOBOX was traded on exchanges in the last day.
-In the last week, MOBOX has traded up 3.5% against the US dollar.
+MOBOX (MBOX) traded down 5.6% against the US dollar during the 1-day period ending at 22:00 PM ET on June 22nd.
+One MOBOX token can currently be bought for $0.31 or 0.00001026 BTC on major exchanges.
+MOBOX has a total market capitalization of $61.84 million and $5.18 million worth of MOBOX was traded on exchanges in the last day.
+Over the last seven days, MOBOX has traded up 4.3% against the US dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.